nmsl/svc_android_project/README.md

   ````
   You can find your device information if the operation is succeed.

+# Download project
+Using `git` to download this project.
+This project has two sub-folder.
+One is android project.
+The other is for encoding videos.

+## How to encode videos

-## Build source code and run the App
+# Build source code and run the App
-1. Go to the source code folder
+1. Go to the source code from `git`
 2. Build library

   ````
+  cd <project/folder>
   <your Android NDK path>/ndk-build
   ````
-3. The shared library for decoding will be created.
-Then you can execute the Android program from Eclipse IDE
+3. The shared libraries are created.
+Then you can execute the Android program from Eclipse.